uditalias/injex/README.md

 ## Public container methods

 ### `bootstrap()`
+- Bootstraps the container, creates singletons, factory methods and injects dependencies.
+**Note** that this method may throw `DuplicateDefinitionError` if there are module duplications or `InitializeMuduleError` if there is an error in one of the `@init` methods.

 ### `get<T>([name])`
+- Lookup and retrieve a module by it's name.
+Returns `undefined` if the module is not exist.

 ### `addObject<T>([object, name])`
+- Add an object to the container with the given name.
+**Note** that this method will throw an `DuplicateDefinitionError` if the module is already defined.

 ### `removeObject<T>([name])`
+- Removes an object by its name.

 ## Having an issue?
 A feature idea?
+Want to contribute?
-fill free to open an [issue](https://github.com/uditalias/injex/issues/new)  or a [pull request](https://github.com/uditalias/injex/compare).
+Feel free to open an [issue](https://github.com/uditalias/injex/issues/new)  or create a [pull request](https://github.com/uditalias/injex/compare).